T-AbdelAlim/CraniumPy/README.md

 This repository is two things layered on top of each other:

 * **CraniumPy** (`src/craniumpy_core`) - the dependency-light processing library: landmark-based registration, repair, clipping, resampling, non-rigid template fitting, and every measurement (cranial cephalometrics, forehead/frontal bossing morphology, facial asymmetry).
 No UI code lives here.
-* **CranioSuite** - the application built on top of that library: the web/desktop UI, the analysis workflow (Data / Preprocessing / Analysis workspaces), and the reporting layer (per-patient PDF/Excel, cohort accumulation with center-local de-identification).
+* **CranioSuite** - the application built on top of that library: the web/desktop UI, the per-patient analysis workflow (Data / Preprocessing / Analysis workspaces), the reporting layer (per-patient PDF/Excel, cohort accumulation with center-local de-identification), and a second Cohort mode for looking back at everything accumulated across patients - see [Cohort analysis workspace](#cohort-analysis-workspace).
 This is what `desktop/craniumpy.spec` packages and what the standalone `.exe`/`.app` is titled.

 CranioSuite registers and analyzes craniofacial 3D scans (`.ply`, `.obj`, `.stl`): landmark picking, registration, clipping, repair, and resampling, followed by cephalometric measurements, forehead/frontal-bossing shape analysis, or a facial asymmetry score - then reports all of it as a plain-language PDF and a per-patient/cohort Excel spreadsheet.